 Please note that this function

-requires that a vars object, as created by rbmi::set_vars(), is provided via
+requires that a vars object, as created by the set_vars() function from the rbmi package, is provided via

 see the documentation for rbmi_ancova() for full details.